ishepard/pydriller/docs/processmetrics.rst

 ==========

 This metric measures the code churns of a file.

-A code churn is the sum of (added lines - removed lines) across the analyzed commits.
+Depending on the parametrization, a code churn is the sum of either

+    (a) (added lines - removed lines) or
+    (b) (added lines + removed lines)

+across the analyzed commits.

 The class ``CodeChurn`` has three methods: